pokt-network/governance/constitution/constitution.md

 ## 6. Proposals

 6.1.
-Proposers may initiate Signaling or Executive Votes for their proposal.
-They must specify which type of vote they are initiating.
+Moderators may edit proposals only for the purpose of assigning numbers, categorizing, and updating the status of proposals.
+Anyone can apply to become a Moderator of any of the DAO’s communication channels, or propose the removal of existing Moderators, by submitting a PIP.

+### PIPs

 6.2.
-Moderators may edit proposal forum posts only for the purpose of assigning numbers, categorizing, and updating the phases/statuses of proposals.
-Contractors of Pocket Network Inc will be the first Moderators, but anyone can apply to become a Moderator, or propose the removal of existing Moderators, by submitting a PIP.

-### PIPs

-6.3.
 PIPs will not be permissible if they contain multiple new specifications that could feasibly be divided into separate proposals without losing their meaning.
 This is in place to prevent omnibus proposals, whereby unpopular proposals are pushed through by bundling them with popular proposals.

+6.3.
+PIP votes will last 7 days and pass with Majority Approval, unless otherwise specified in this Constitution.

 6.4.
-PIP votes will last 7 days and pass with Majority Approval, unless otherwise specified in this Constitution (e.g. see Supermajority Approval requirement in ‘Constitutional Amendments’).

-6.5.
 The execution of successful PIPs will be delayed by a period equal to the Unbonding Period plus one day, to give Bonded Users time to unbond and exit the network before the upgrade is executed, unless they are responses to MAEEs.

 ### PEPs

+6.5.
+Because the DAO is a non-profit multi-stakeholder organization, the Council shall only approve PEPs in the form of grants.

+### PUPs

 6.6.
-Where a PEP involves a transfer of funds, the threshold for PEP approval will be dynamic based on the budget of the proposal according to the parameters and formula of the Council’s Conviction Voting app(s).
+The following parameters will be governed by the Foundation in order to fulfill the target values for USDRelayTargetRange and ReturnOnInvestmentTarget set by the Council: BaseRelaysPerPOKT & StabilityAdjustment.
+The Foundation will anchor around the Council’s target according to a 14-day average; if the actual relay price exceeds this target range temporarily, the Foundation can ignore it, but if the range is exceeded on average for 14 days, the Foundation must respond.

 6.7.
-Because the DAO is a non-profit multi-stakeholder organization, the Council shall only approve PEPs in the form of grants.

-### PUPs

-6.8.
-Off-chain parameters signaling the pricing preferences of the Council (the USDRelayTargetRange and the ReturnOnInvestmentTarget) will be governed using Conviction Signaling, whereby the Conviction-weighted average of all values will be submitted.

-6.9.
-The following discretionary On-Chain parameters will be governed by the Foundation in order to fulfil the targets set by the Council in 6.8: BaseRelaysPerPOKT & StabilityAdjustment.
-The Foundation will anchor around the Council’s targets according to a 14-day average; if the actual relay price exceeds this target range temporarily, the Foundation can ignore it, but if the range is exceeded on average for 14 days, the Foundation must respond.

-6.10.
-The SupportedBlockchains parameter will not be governed through voting, but instead according to the Network ID configuration choices of Voters.
-The Foundation will add Network IDs to the whitelist if 5% of Voters have configured their App or Node to include the Network ID.
-PUPs can still be submitted for this parameter to draw attention to new eligible Network IDs.

-6.11.
-All other On-Chain parameters not specified above will be governed using Majority Approval, in votes lasting 7 days.
+All other On-Chain parameters not specified above will be governed using Majority Approval in votes lasting 7 days.

 ## 7. Finances

 7.1.
 Contributors agree to pay taxes on all DAO-related income in whichever jurisdiction they reside.
 The DAO will not be held liable for any neglect in this matter.

 7.2.
 The DAO will only accept incoming payments to its treasury in the form of the Pocket Network Block Reward.
 For outgoing payments to recipients who may have not consented to this Constitution, the DAO will send funds piecemeal from the Pocket Core DAO Treasury to the Foundation's On-Chain multi-signature wallet for specific PEPs.

 7.3.
 It is forbidden to propose or approve unconditional general distributions of the Pocket Core DAO Treasury to token holders, which may be misconstrued as dividends.